Feb

 Once a fight is taken to the ground in the Octagon, it turns into a contest of physical abilities quickly.
 Unless a competitor places a joint lock or submission exactly right and at blinding speed, he has to struggle to reach a dominant position from which he can finish it off.
 This takes a considerable amount of pure strength; a physical attribute the average man has the advantage of over a woman.
 This places women at a distinct tactical disadvantage on the floor.
 For instance, violent rape often occurs with the perpetrator pinning his female victim on the ground with his bodyweight and superior strength.
 Unless the woman has superior grappling skills, her attacker’s strength prevents her from getting back on her feet.

 Effective women’s self-defense courses do cover the ground game but they take a different approach from mixed martial arts: instead of trying to beat or submit the attacker, they create opportunities to escape from the ground and get back up again as soon as possible.
 They use techniques that are not allowed in most MMA tournaments: attacking the eyes, throat, and groin, breaking fingers, biting, or even clawing and ripping skin off.
 These techniques are meant to disorient and injure the attacker long enough for the woman to get him off of her and escape to safety.
-Under no circumstances should women try to prolong the fight on the ground by going for a submission or chokehold.
+Under virtually no circumstances should women try to prolong the fight on the ground by going for a submission or chokehold.

 Take a look at this video of Rich Dimitri teaching a women’s self defense class.
 The “fights” start at 8min.10